aws-samples/amazon-chime-voice-connector-for-sip-trunking/README.md

 }
 ```

 This configuration indicates that a single route is configured for this Amazon Chime Voice Connector.
 This route will send traffic to IP address 198.51.100.204 on port 5060 using the UDP protocol.
-This configuration is typical for a single target, unecrypted SIP trunk.
+This configuration is typical for a single target, unencrypted SIP trunk.

 Up to 10 routes can be added to a single Origination.
 These routes can be configured with different Priority and Weight.
 Within a single Priority, calls will be routed to Weights proportionally.
 For example: